nachtgold/excelvcard/README.md

 The birthday value could be a Excel datetime or only a date without year in the german "dd.mm." format.

+If a row has no name value the script guess, that the data belongs to the previous row and combines boths records.

+### Result

-After processing the example table the rendered vCard could look like:
+After processing the first data row from the example table the rendered vCard could look like:

 ![Demo of a resulting vCard](https://github.com/nachtgold/excelvcard/blob/master/demo.png?raw=true)